dimitar-ivanov-ivanov/dimitar-ivanov-ivanov/README.md

 <br />

 Career:
-- 🔭 Junior Software Engineer at Paysafe Group
+- 🔭 Software Engineer at Paysafe Group

-Personal projects:
-- 🔭 I’m currently working on a game store
-- 🌱 I’m currently learning Multithreading, Garbage collection, Linux, Docker and Kubernetes
-- 🥅 2022 Goals: Be successful in my work and university.
-- 💬 Ask me about Java, Spring framework, algorithms or anything Web related.
+-
 <h1>Hello World! 🌍</h1>
 <p>
   I'm Dimitar Ivanov, an EU-citizen, Bulgarian, I'm currently a Software Engineer 🐱‍💻 in Sofia, passionate about learning new technologies and solving problems.